 EasyPress Mat

 I would recommend the 12×12 mat with any of the Easy Presses except the 12×10.
-For the largest EasyPress, definitely go ahead and get the larger 20×16 mat.
+For the largest EasyPress, definitely opt for the larger 20×16 mat.

 Cricut Hat Press